 WXtoImg is a free weather satellite decoding program which can decode the APT signal, and also tell you the times and frequencies of the NOAA satellites passing overhead.
 There is also a paid version of WXtoImg which can unlock more features, however it is not required for use with RTL-SDR.
 To use WXtoImg and SDRSharp together follow the instructions below.

 - First, download and install WXtoImg from their homepage here.

 - Next open WXtoImg, and then set your Ground Station Location, (which is the coordinates of your antenna) by going to Options -> Ground Station Location.
 The city you are in should suffice, but you can be more accurate by entering in an exact latitude and longitude if you want.

-- Set your audio piping method which you have chosen in WXtoImg.
-Go to Options -> Recording Options, and ensure the correct device is selected under the soundcard option.Also, here you can adjust the “Record only when active APT satellites are overhead” “with maximum elevation above (degrees)” and “record only when satellite is above (degrees)” settings.
-You may want to reduce the default values if you have an antenna with a good view of the sky, and find that WXtoImg stops recording or doesn’t start fast enough even though the APT signal is present in SDRSharp.
+- In WXtoImg set your audio piping method which you have chosen.
+To do this go to Options -> Recording Options, and ensure the correct device is selected under the soundcard option.Also, here you can adjust the “Record only when active APT satellites are overhead” “with maximum elevation above (degrees)” and “record only when satellite is above (degrees)” settings.
+You may want to reduce the default values if you have an antenna with a good view of the sky and find that WXtoImg stops recording or doesn’t start fast enough even though the APT signal is present in SDRSharp.

 - Now you will need to update your Kepler files.
 These files contain the information about satellite locations.
 They need to be periodically updated, because satellites drift in their orbit over time.
 Go to File -> Update Keplers to do this.
 Make sure you have an internet connection for the update.